salah-saleh/AuraSpeak/README.md

 - Copy the result to your clipboard (polished, cleaned-up text)
 - Search the web using DuckDuckGo (with Gemini-inferred query and result length, direct answer extraction, and links only)
 - Read text aloud using Google Text-to-Speech (gTTS, with polished text)
+- **Interrupt and restart**: Instantly stop ongoing processing or speech and start over with a new recording
+- **Graceful shutdown**: Cleanly stop the agent and save benchmarks on Ctrl+C

 ## Features
 - Record audio from your microphone